JGantts/jgantts-website-publisher/README.md

 The main intent is to publish a website.
 However I wanted smooth rollovers when publishig updates, so it launches a main process and four worker processes.
 The main process receives all incoming requests and forwards them to a random worker process;
-in effect, making this a simple load balancer.
+in effect, making this a simple load balancer with four application servers.
 In addition, because HTTPS is desirable, the load balancer redirects all HTTP requests to HTTPS and also handles the SSL certs (see 'Security Considerations').

 ## Target Site